 Does GEICO offer home insurance in Connecticut?

-Yes - insurance companies view credit score as a risk indicator.
-Homeowners with lower credit scores should expect higher premiums as a result.
+Potentially.
+Insurance companies may view a homeowner's credit score as a risk indicator.
+Homeowners with lower credit scores could see higher premiums as a result.

 Because hurricanes can cause devastating destruction and wipe out homes altogether, insurance companies are unwilling to take on the risks posed by hurricanes.
 If you reside in Connecticut, you could face increased risk of hurricane damage.
 In fact, more than 7,000 single-family homes are considered extremely vulnerable to hurricane damage in Connecticut.*